robert-burger/libethercat/README.md

     * cyclically provide meassurement of process data
 * a SAFEOP-to-OP transition additionally sends command to the attached slaves in every group cycle.
 * efficient frame scheduling: EtherCAT datagrams are only queued in state SAFEOP and OP.
 They will be put in one ore many Ethernet frames and sent all cyclically with one call to hw_tx()

+# Tools

+libethercat also provides some small helper programs for the EtherCAT bus.

+## eepromtool

+With eepromtool you can read and write EtherCAT slave's eeprom.

+### read eeprom

+To do a read operation simply run:

+ eepromtool -i eth1 -s 0 -r -f eeprom.bin

+If no filename if specified, eepromtool will print the contents to stdout, which you can pipe to hexdump for example.

+ eepromtool -i eth1 -s 0 -r | hexdump -v -C | less -S

+### write

+To do a write operation simply run:

+ eepromtool -i eth1 -s 0 -w -f eeprom.bin

+If no filename if specified, eepromtool will read from stdin.

+ cat eeprom.bin | eepromtool -i eth1 -s 0 -w